Gheorghe Hagi: Viitorul Constanța

 In 2009, Hagi established a football academy in Constanța, which he named after himself, and also founded a senior football club, Viitorul Constanța, registering it in the third league and serving as its president.
 In a few years the team managed to promote to the first league, then in 2014 he installed himself as head coach.
 On 5 December 2014, he gave the senior debut to his son, Ianis.
 He had a good season in the 2015–16 edition, finishing in fifth place and qualifying to the Europa League, and also was named Romania Coach of the Year in 2015.
 In their first European match, Viitorul were defeated 5–0 by Gent at the Ghelamco Arena, and were eliminated from the Europa League third qualifying round round after a 0–0 draw in the second leg.

 Viitorul won their first league title in the 2016–17 season after a 1–0 home victory over CFR Cluj in the last round, finishing on equal points with FCSB but on a better head-to-head record.
 As a result, Hagi won his second Romania Coach of the Year award.
 Hagi would go on to win two more trophies with Viitorul, first the 2018–19 Cupa României after a 2–1 victory against Astra Giurgiu in the final and shortly afterwards the 2019 Supercupa României when they defeated CFR Cluj with 1–0.

 Farul Constanța

 At a press conference from 21 June 2021, Hagi, together with club president Gheorghe Popescu and Farul Constanța's owner Ciprian Marica announced that Viitorul and Farul had merged into one team which would have the name of the latter and Hagi would be head coach.

 Led by Hagi, Farul won their first league title in the 2022–23 season, earning the points that mathematically made them champions with one round before the end of the season, after a 3–2 win against FCSB, coming back from 0–2.

+Return to Romania national team

+On 20 April 2026, Hagi was appointed as head coach of the Romania national team for a second time, 25 years after his first tenure, signing a four-year contract.